 How do I know whether I am depressed or just sad?

-It is normal to feel down or sad sometimes.
-However, if you have some or all of the above symptoms most of the time for at least two weeks, you could have depression.
+It’s normal to feel depressed or sad sometimes.
+However, if you have some or all of the symptoms above most of the time for at least two weeks, you could have depression.
 If you are depressed, you may or may not notice changes in yourself, but usually people who are close to you will notice a change in you.
 Likewise, if you are close to someone who is truly depressed, you may notice a big change in that person’s behavior or mood.
-However, some people can act happy even when they feel depressed.

 What are the effects of depression?